lammps/lammps/doc/src/angle_cosine_periodic.rst

 * :math:`B` = 1 or -1
 * :math:`n` = 1, 2, 3, 4, 5 or 6 for periodicity

-Note that the prefactor :math:`C` is specified and not the overall force constant :math:`K = \frac{C}{n^2}`.
+Note that the prefactor :math:`C` is specified as coefficient and not the overall force constant :math:`K = \frac{C}{n^2}`.
 When :math:`B = 1`, it leads to a minimum for the linear geometry.
 When :math:`B = -1`, it leads to a maximum for the linear geometry.

 ----------